 Banana Bread Cookies Tips and Tricks

-How to Make Banana Bread Cookies
+How to Make Fluffy Banana Cookies

 Peel the bananas and place them in a large bowl.
 Since they are overripe, it should be very easy to use a fork to mash them.
 Continue to crush your bananas until they are broken down and almost liquefied.
-It’s okay to have some clumps!
+Itโs okay to have some clumps!

 Cream the butter with the mashed banana, brown sugar, and vanilla extract.
 Use a hand or stand mixer to beat for about 2-3 minutes until combined.
 You may still see some banana clumps, but that’s okay.